andysylvester/opml_includes_demo/README.md

 ## Customizing The App

 The includes.opml file in the repo can be edited to load different OPML files.
-You can edit includes.opml using a text editor or outliner like [Drummer](http://drummer.scripting.com/).
-A key requirement is that in each entry within includes.opml, the attribute "tyoe" must be set to "include".
+You can edit includes.opml using a text editor or an outliner like [Drummer](http://drummer.scripting.com/).
+A key requirement is that in each entry within includes.opml, the attribute "type" must be set to "include".
 An example is as follows:

    ```sh
    <outline created="Wed, 11 May 2022 21:03:42 GMT" name="oregonElections" text="Oregon Elections" type="include" url="http://drummer.scripting.com/PDXProtestNews/OregonElections.opml"></outline>